abiel-lozano/Study-Bot/Documentation/studyBot.md

 		resKidney = cv2.bitwise_and(imageFrame, imageFrame, mask=kidneyMask)
 ```

-We create a contour around the zone that matches the color range of the object.
+Create a contour around the zone that matches the color range of the object.
 The binary masks generated earlier are used as the input to the `cv2.findContours()` function to find contours in the image that correspond to the color range of the object.

-The function returns a list of contours, and we iterate over each contour found in the previous step using a loop, determine its `area`, and compare ir to a predefined **size threshold**.
+The function returns a list of contours, then, iterate over each contour found in the previous step using a loop, determine its `area`, and compare ir to a predefined **size threshold**.

-If the `area` is greater than the threshold, it indicates that the detected region is significant enough to be considered a positive detection for the object, so we add the name of the object to the list, while avoiding repeats.
+If the `area` is greater than the threshold, it indicates that the detected region is significant enough to be considered a positive detection for the object, so its name is added to the list, while avoiding repeats.
 This operation is repeated for each object of the set.

 ```python
 		# Create a contour around the zone that matches the color range